EarthyScience/FAIRSenDD/mid-term-report/fairsendd-mid-term-report.md

 analysis was implemented in Julia and therefore a change in the underlying analysis package did not involve changing the programming language.
-The data analysis was parallelized using the YAXArrays.jl package that is developed under the JuliaDataCubes organisation.
+The data analysis was parallelized using the YAXArrays.jl package that is developed under the JuliaDataCubes organization.
 The analysis code is available under a MIT License to be aligned with open-science principles.
 The output of the scientific experiment are in Zarr data format.
 An introduction to the method and the software stack